 Please contact Ingjerd Gauslaa Nilsen at the BFE-faculty if you have troubles or questions regarding registration to the course.

 The course will be cancelled if less than 10 participants.

-Be aware that this course has a pre-assignment, i.e. all participants have to submit a draft of one of their own manuscripts prior to course start.
-This will be the basis for many of the assignments and group work.
-The manuscript may be at an early or late stage, but should be more than just a collection of bullet points.
+This course has a mandatory pre-assignment, where all participants have to submit a draft of one of their own manuscripts prior to course start.
+The manuscript may be at an early or late stage but should be more than just a collection of bullet points.
 This is a great opportunity for PhD candidates to progress in their writing process and significantly improve the manuscripts throughout the course.
-Each student´s manuscript will be constructively reviewed by a mentor of their research field and get feedback during group work with their fellow PhD students.
+Each candidates´s manuscript will be constructively reviewed by a mentor from the research field and receive feedback during group work with fellow PhD candidates.

-- communicate research in written format (including tables and figures)
+- know how to communicate research in a written format

 - know the guidelines and practices behind authorship & the publishing process

 - know the peer-review criteria in evaluating manuscripts